-So during this week, Holy week look for opportunities to reach out, and reflect God's love for this world... ... perhaps pray with someone, call on a shut-in, greet a stranger, refuse to get angry, to express frustration, or take offence... ... and let God's love and mercy guide our affections, words & actions, toward a more whole, hopeful and joyful presence in this world.
+So, during this week, Holy week, look for opportunities to reach out & reflect God's mercy &love for this world, perhaps pray with someone, call on a shut-in, greet a stranger, or refuse to get angry, to express frustration, or take offence, and let God's love & mercy guide our affections, our words & actions, toward wholeness, hopeful, joyful & peaceful presence in this world.
 God's gracious purpose, God's love and mercy will triumph which is our hope & truth that makes all the difference.

-As Isaac Watts wrote his familiar Passion hymn,

-"When I survey the wondrous cross On which the Prince of glory died, My richest gain I count but loss, And pour contempt on all my pride.
-Were the whole realm of nature mine, That were a present far too small; Love so amazing, so divine demands my soul, my life, my all"
+As Isaac Watts wrote his familiar hymn, "When I survey the wondrous cross On which the Prince of glory died, My richest gain I count but loss, And pour contempt on all my pride.
+Were the whole realm of nature mine, That were a present far too small; Love so amazing, so divine demands my soul, my life, my all" and not some